Citation Tools: NoodleTools (MLA, APA, etc.) and Citation Information

 - You may want to download and print the MLA Template to help document your sources.
 Take notes on the back of this sheet, loose-leaf, note cards, or the note-taking system recommended by your teacher.
 You can also take notes in NoodleTools or on your Chromebook.

 Not sure what constitutes plagiarism?
 Check out this handy guide from plagiarism.org.
 There's more to it than you think!

 Created a NoodleTools account in the past but can't recall your password?
-See Ms. Finlayson in the LMC.For a good explanation of MLA citations, see The OWL at Purdue MLA Citation Pages.
+See Ms. Yorio in the library.For a good explanation of MLA citations, see The OWL at Purdue MLA Citation Pages.

-For help on creating In-text citations, you can either use the information in NoodleTools, provided next to each citation you create, or visit this OWL at Purdue page on In-text Citations.
+For help on creating In-text citations, you can either use the information in NoodleTools, provided next to each citation that you create, or visit this OWL at Purdue page on In-text Citations.